TempAqua/TempAqua_App/doc/USAGE.md

-## Step 0 : Initialize the QGIS project for the survey
+## Step 0: Initialize the QGIS project for the survey.

 ### Initial publication